 This is our gym.

-For over 15 years we have incorporated principles of High Intensity Interval Training (HIIT) into our walking classes.
-People of all fitness abilities can participate in this high-energy, low-impact, effective workout.
-Try one of our classes for no charge, to be confident you love it as much as we do!
-Because we are committed to your success, we encourage you to complete a personal session with Coach Lee or to join one of our Intro/Refresh workshops within a few months of registering for walking class.
+Whether you call it aerobic walking, speed walking or power walking (as we do), we know how to make your walk a workout.
+We pioneered the introduction of High Intensity Interval Training (HIIT) into walking classes more than 15 years ago so that people of all fitness abilities can participate in a high-energy, low-impact, effective workout.
+Try one of our classes for no charge to be sure you love it as much as we do!
 Courses are offered all year at a few great walking locations in Toronto.
+Look for Intro Workshops too!

 Gentle Yoga classes